 The maximum aggregate remuneration approved by shareholders for Non-Executive Directors is \$500,000 per annum.
 The Directors set the individual Non-Executive Directors fees within the limit approved by shareholders.
-The total fees paid to Non-Executive Directors during the reporting period were \$144,000.
+The total Non-Executive Directors fees paid during the reporting period were \$72,367.